scalabridge/organization/plan-a-workshop.md

 *  [Welcome Deck](https://docs.google.com/presentation/d/1VNwhTWBLHefoAAsCtXZdl9Hl_v7VtEALxyshli5il_o/edit?usp=sharing)
 *  [Various signage](https://drive.google.com/drive/folders/0B72QyVq_2E7_a1YxS0FFazYteGM)

 The curriculum uses [Creative Scala](http://underscore.io/training/courses/creative-scala/), which was developed by the folks at Underscore.
-As of February 2017, it is using V1 of the curriculum but we have intentions to update it to V2 soon.
+As of July 2017, it is using V2 of the curriculum.

 #### Acknowledgements